 - Basements and crawl spaces

-Mice can survive on crumbs alone and need very little water.
-This means even minor food spills or poorly sealed pantry items can support a growing population.
+Because mice can survive on crumbs alone and need very little water, even minor sanitation issues can support a growing population.

 What Damage Can Mice Cause?